septembrr/program-slo-linguistic-analysis-tool/README.md

 If you absolutely must delete, just be careful not to delete those files that have links on the admin report page.
 Since those links are recorded in the database, a script could potentially be written at a later point to automatically clean this up.

 ### Apache & Express
 This site is currently running on Apache, which includes root configuration on the Apache server to redirect all traffic from a certain port to a URL.
-This configuration was done by Tak Auyeung - contact him for more information.

 ### Forever
-To make the node process run forever, rather than having to start it every time with node app.js, use the npm module forever with forever start app.js.
+To make the node process run forever, rather than having to start it every time with `node app.js`, use the npm module forever with `forever start app.js`.
 This will make the node process run in perpetuity.

 ### Google Authentication
 This application uses Google Sign-In for Websites to manage authentication and verification for logged in users: https://developers.google.com/identity/sign-in/web

-When API changes need to be made, this can be done in the central location inside logins.js.
+When API changes need to be made, this can be done in the central location inside `logins.js`.

 ### Emails (Mailjet)
 Emails are sent to the submitter when a new program review is sent.

-The API details for Mailjet can be updated inside the logins.js file.
+The API details for Mailjet can be updated inside the `logins.js` file.

 ### HTTPS
 The site is set to run on HTTPS.
-This uses a self-signed certificate stored in a central location on the server - “../master/localhost.key” and “../master/localhost.crt”.
+This uses a self-signed certificate stored in a central location on the server - `../master/localhost.key` and `../master/localhost.crt`.
 These keys will need to be generated on any new environment.

 ## New Course Data
 The XML files used as a basis for parsing this data were extracted from Socrates.